privacycg/CHIPS/README.md

 ### Security

-This proposal offers a small security improvement over third-party/cross-site cookies as currently available on the platform, because they require the `__Host-` prefix and `Secure` attribute.
+This proposal offers a small security improvement over third-party/cross-site cookies as currently available on the platform, because the new partitioned cookies require the `__Host-` prefix and `Secure` attribute.
 This proposal offers a significant privacy improvement over third-party cookies, because it removes a cross-site tracking vector while allowing third-parties to maintain some notion of session/state.

 ## Alternative Solutions